 ISS & Immigration Updates Related to COVID-19

-ISS continutes create new I-20s for students arriving in Fall 2020.
+ISS continutes create new I-20s for newly admitted students.

 We're so happy you picked SCU!
 Once you've confirmed that you plan to attend we can begin the immigration processes necessary for you to join our university.
 If you will be coming to SCU as an F-1 international student, you will need an I-20.

 The Global Engagement Office issues official immigration Form I-20, "Certificate of Eligibility for Nonimmigrant Student Status" to international students who do not hold U.S. passports or Lawful Permanent Residence, and who wish to reside in the U.S. in F-1 student immigration status.

 Your completed I-20 Request and all supporting documents must be submitted by the I-20 Request Deadline.